 This slaw is great either on its own for lunch or as a side to hearty winter main courses.
 I especially love it with roast chicken or turkey chili.
 The recipe makes a LOT of salad, but leftovers keep well if you aren’t feeding a crowd.
 (The pecans and apples will get a little bit soggy if the salad sits overnight, but not enough to keep me from eating this salad straight from the tupperware for lunch the next day.)

 Kale and Apple Slaw

-- 2 tablespoons freshly squeezed lemon juice (1 to 2 lemons)
+- 2 tablespoons freshly squeezed lemon juice (1 large lemon)

 - 4 tablespoons olive oil

 - ¾ teaspoon kosher salt

 - 1 crisp sweet apple, such as Fuji, cut into matchsticks

 - 1 cup shaved Parmesan cheese (2 ounces), see note

 - Preheat the oven to 350 degrees.
 Place the pecans on a sheet pan and roast for 10 minutes.
 Cool, then roughly chop the pecans and set aside.